-Seven divine maathrikes who had been living their immortal lives in Varanasi came floating southward a great many ages ago, and paused over Hassan.
-In those days when the western ghats were pure jungle and Hassan was a mere small habitation a short distance from the hills, on jungly plains, what lay below bewitched the divine ladies, and they landed softly in town.
-Seeing how it was beautiful even up close, they decided they must live forever there.
-For the divine, forever is truly forever, and the maathrikes live in Hassan even now.
+Seven divine maathrikes who had been living their immortal lives in Varanasi came floating southward a great many ages ago and paused over Hassan.
+In those days when the western ghats were all jungle, and Hassan was a small habitation a short distance from the hills, on jungly plains.
+What lay below bewitched the divine ladies, and they landed softly in town.
+Seeing how it was beautiful up close even, they decided they must live forever in the place.
+For the divine, forever is forever, and the maathrikes live in Hassan even now.

-Of the seven, three maathrikes (mothers) chose for their new home an anthill.
+Of the seven, three maathrikes (divine mothers) chose for their new home an anthill.
 They were Vaishnavi, Kumari, and Maheshwari.
-Three others chose three wells in a pond a short distance from the anthill, which pond came to be called Devigere, the pond of the goddesses.
-They were Varaahi, Indrani and Chamundi.
-The seventh among them, Brahmi Devi, went some distance south-west of the other six, and settled on top of a short hill, and a village grew round it, and took one of her several names, Kenchamma, and became Kenchammana Hosakote, or Kenchamma's new fort.
+Three others chose three wells in a tank a short distance from the anthill, which tank came to be called Devigere, the "pool of goddesses."
+These were Varaahi, Indrani and Chamundi.
+The seventh among them, Brahmi Devi, went some distance south-west of the other six and settled on top of a short hill.
+A village grew around it, and took one of her several names, Kenchamma, and became Kenchammana Hosakote, or Kenchamma's new fort.
 Why did they call her Kenchamma?
 Or Kenchamba?
 Because of a blush on her cheeks?
 Because of red in her hair?
-Or red the color of blood of the rakshasa with whom she fought a long and bloody battle and slayed him there?
+Or the colour of the blood of the rakshasa with whom she fought a long bloody battle and killed him?
 And, coming back to Hassan, who among the three—Vaishnavi, Kaumaari, Maheshwari—is Hasanamba?
 I'm going to find out on my next visit, later this month.

-A story on the Internet says Malik Kafur, Alauddin Khilji's general who pillaged the Dwarasamudra (Halebid) Temple of the Hoysalas thirty kilometers from the town-center of modern Hassan, was resting his troops somewhere in Hassan.
-His men cooked a meal of meat and consumed it near the anthills where the devis had by now been long in residence, and so angered the devis that in consequence his troops began to fall dead a man at a time.
-A stricken Kafur quickly met the priests of the devis but they couldn't help him, the affront on the devis being so terrible.
-But Hasanamba, who is God to all men and forgives every penitent, appeared to Kafur in a dream and suggested he build a temple to her, which he did using local expertise, and earned forgiveness, and thereafter continued his campaign and celebrated great victories.
+A story on the Internet says Malik Kafur, Alauddin Khilji's general who pillaged the Dwarasamudra (Halebid) Temple of the Hoysalas thirty kilometres from the town-centre of modern Hassan, was resting his troops somewhere in Hassan.
+His men cooked meat and consumed it right by the anthills where the devis had by now been long in residence.
+This and so angered the devis that Kafur's troops began to drop dead, a man at a time.
+A stricken Kafur rushed to the poojaris of the devis but they couldn't help him, the affront to the devis being so terrible.
+But Hasanamba, who is goddess to all men and forgives every penitent, appeared to Kafur in a dream and suggested he build a temple to her as penitence.
+Which he did, employing local expertise, and earned forgiveness, and went on to further conquests on the peninsula.

-(This account needs adjustment with another, that Krishnappa Nayaka, a palegaar (chieftain) of the place in the twelfth century, was who really built the temple.
-Maybe the one made better what another had built.
-Perhaps not.
-Does it matter, so long as the stories live and regenerate into livelier ones?)
+(This account needs adjustment with another version, that Krishnappa Nayaka, a palegaar (chieftain) in the twelfth century, was who really built the temple.
+Maybe the one improved what another had built.
+Maybe not.
+Does it matter, so long as the stories live, and mutate, and get better all the time?)